tik9/tik9.github.io/cv.md

         h_studium_ausf: {
             de: 'Vergleichbar mit einem Informatik Bachelor an einer Hochschule',
-            en: 'Bachelor in IT with focus on the public sector including public law and public controlling (administration for cities and villages)'
+            en: 'Bachelor in IT with focus on the public sector including controlling (administration for cities)' },
-        },

         heute: {